 A Civil-Military-Police Handbook and Curriculum on Human Security:

-Parts of our first draft of the Civil Society-Miltiary-Police Handbook on Human Security are now linked here.
+Parts of our first draft of the Civil Society-Military-Police Handbook on Human Security are now linked here.
 The early drafts will go through many months of editing and commenting before we will officially publish them later this year.
 The handbook and an accompanying set of case studies on Civil Society-Military-Police Collaboration on Human Security and SSR will be launched at a 9-11 December 2015 conference in The Hague at the Civil-Military Cooperation Center of Excellence (CCOE).

 Each Module includes advanced reading and training notes for each lesson, including exercises and scenarios.
 Each lesson is accompanied by a powerpoint which includes illustrations and diagrams.
 Participants will be expected to first read the handbook.
 Each lesson is approximately 1 hour including a 15-20 minute powerpoint summarizing the handbook, and then 30-45 minutes of exercises and discussion on the themes of each lesson.
 Eventually there will be an on-line version or game to go with each lesson as well as on-line discussion forums.